Jean-CS/webpack-templates/README.md

 Install the dependencies:

-`npm i mini-css-extract-plugin css-loader --save-dev`
+`npm i style-loader css-loader --save-dev`

 Next, create a css file for testing: